 Tracking your progress will help you demonstrate the value of Slack to the rest of the company, inspire new ways of working together, and identify opportunities to grow.
 Here are some examples:

 - Track the adoption of Slack by reviewing your workspace's statistics periodically (e.g. every six months).
 Look for an increase in the:

 • Number of installed apps and internal integrations.

-- Interview users to see how Slack has improved your team’s productivity.
-Ask users about:
+- Interview employees to see how Slack has improved your team’s productivity.
+Ask members about:

 • The amount of time it takes to search for information.